dddrrreee/cs140e-23win/README.md

   - Akshay Srivatsan (akshay01);
   - Alex Fu (afu625);
   - Manya Bansal (manya227).
+  - Joe Tan.

 ------------------------------------------------------------------------
 ### Details

 140e is a lab-based class with no explicit lectures.
-We will do two three-to-five hour labs each week.
+We will do two five to eight hour labs each week.
 You should be able to complete almost all of the lab in one sitting.
 There will be several homeworks, that act as mini-capstone projects tying together the preceding labs.
-Since we are breaking new ground by having the class virtual only, we may add an additional discussion section to help people that need it.

 By the end of the class you will have built your own simple, clean OS for the widely-used, ARM-based raspberry pi --- including interrupts,